Privacy and Credit Reporting Policy

 We are committed to protecting your privacy and will comply with the Privacy Act 1988 (Cth), the Australian Privacy Principles and the Privacy (Credit Reporting) Code 2014.
 They govern how we collect, use, hold and disclose your personal information and how we ensure it is accurate and secure.

-Credit related information includes identification information as well as information about your financial and credit situation and history, e.g. the types and amounts of loans and loan applications, repayment history, requests for information about you from credit providers and mortgage insurers, credit defaults, court proceedings and personal insolvency as well as information that has been derived about you by credit reporting bodies such as a credit report.
+Credit related information includes identification information as well as information about your financial and credit situation and history, e.g. the types and amounts of loans you hold and loan applications you make, your repayment history, requests for information about you from credit providers and mortgage insurers, credit defaults, court proceedings and personal insolvency as well as information that has been derived about you by credit reporting bodies, such as a credit report.

 The information we seek to collect about you depends on whether you are an investor or borrower with us.
 We will always collect your name, address, contact details, date of birth and nominated bank account.
 We also collect credit related information about our borrowers.

 If you do not provide us with the information we ask for, we may not be able to deliver our services effectively or at all.

 We use your personal information to provide our products and services to you including the following: